 Super easy, this creamy stovetop mac and cheese comes together in minutes and makes for a delicious main dish or side with dinner.
 Forget the boxed stuff and make your own macaroni and cheese recipe from scratch!

 How’s the year treating you so far?
 Sticking with those goals?
 I’ve been continuing to read more, though not as much as I’d like.
 I’ve been so dang tired.
-I blame it on the weather/time of year.
+I blame it on the weather.
 Cold, dark days never gets my motor running.

 You know what does though?
 Cheese, specifically this creamy stovetop mac and cheese recipe!